borishua/QX/README.md

-# Only use for private
+Only use for private
-For Quantumult X
+For QX